pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 ### Sample code

-##### Required User ID

-Always set userId to uniquely identify the user/device.
-Persist it for the lifetime of the user/device.
+Required User ID: Persist a stable userId for the user/device.
+Without it, the client cannot connect.

 ```
 1import 'package:pubnub/pubnub.dart';